viewstools/docs/ReactComponents/README.md

 ```

 We'll be working on bridging NPM modules at some stage, but for now you can
 bridge any external modules by hand.

+## Google Maps integration

 Here's an example with
 [react-google-maps](https://tomchentw.github.io/react-google-maps/).

 `GoogleMap.js`